 Ant control is made easier if the following can be determined: their point of entry, their travel route, and what food they are foraging for.
 The exterior cracks through which they enter must be sealed.
 Inside the house, ants often travel along baseboards or under the edge of carpets.
 Spraying just prompts the ants to move their trail to another spot.
 Baits are often the best ant control method since the workers carry the bait back to the nest.

 Pest infestation only gets worse with time and homeowner treatments generally do not work, or worse, spread the infestation to make it harder to treat.
 If you suspect a pest control issue in your home, call or contact Cowleys Pest Services today.
-We proudly service homeowners throughout Trenton, Toms River, Edison, Brick, Brick, Lakewood, Freehold, Piscataway, New Brunswick, Princeton, Jackson, and the surrounding area.
+We proudly service homeowners throughout Edison, Woodbridge, Lakewood, Toms River, Brick, Trenton, Piscataway, Old Bridge, Middletown, Princeton Junction, and the surrounding area.